Gravitational waves from phase transition in split NMSSM

 Our results for the GW spectra as well as numerical values of $\alpha$ and $\beta_c$ are presented in Fig.\,\ref{figure1}.

-The sensitivities of eLISA, BBO and DECIGO space-based interferometers to these benchmark points are also shown in Fig.~\ref{figure1}.
+The sensitivities of LISA, BBO and DECIGO space-based interferometers to these benchmark points are also shown in Fig.~\ref{figure1}.
 The central part of the GW spectra containing a maximum is dominated by the acoustic wave contribution.
 At very low frequencies both spectra~\eqref{spectra} grow as $f^3$ but contribution from MHD turbulence dominates.
 At high frequencies the latter again takes the lead and reveal the expected Kolmogorov turbulent behaviour with (-5/3) power.
-One can see from Eqs.~(\ref{OmegaSW}) and~(\ref{OmegaM}) that the GW signal scales as $\sim \beta_c^{-1}\alpha^2$.
+One can see from Eqs.~(\ref{OmegaSW}) and~(\ref{OmegaM}) that the GW signal scales\footnote{ Let us note that this scaling has recently been questioned in Ref.~\cite{Jinno:2017fby}, where an analytical approach is used to calculate the GW spectra from sound waves.} as $\sim \beta_c^{-1}\alpha^2$.
 This means that small values of $\beta_c$ and large $\alpha$ provide a higher GW signal.
-Therefore the GW signal in Fig.~\ref{figure1} for Setup 1 is enhanced for slightly larger value $\alpha=6.2\times 10^{-3}$ with respect to $\alpha=4.5\times 10^{-3}$ from Setup 2.
-Comparing the predictions with the expected sensitivities of different experiments we find that the most sensitive eLISA configuration~\cite{Caprini:2015zlo} can test all these setups for $v_w \simeq 0.5$.
+Therefore the GW signal in Fig.~\ref{figure1} for Setup 1 is enhanced for slightly larger value $\alpha=6.2\times 10^{-2}$ with respect to $\alpha=4.5\times 10^{-2}$ from Setup 2.
+Comparing the predictions with the expected sensitivities of different experiments we find that the most sensitive LISA configuration~\cite{Caprini:2015zlo} can test all these setups for $v_w \simeq 0.5$.

 Let us note that current bound on tensor-to-scalar perturbation ration $r\lsim 0.1$ implies that contribution of gravitational waves from inflation to $\Omega_{GW}h^2$ should be smaller than about $3\times 10^{-16}$ assuming flat perturbation spectrum.
 Thus the GW signal from EWPT predicted within split NMSSM can be distinguished from this irreducible background.